Skip to main content

 2 mentions Positive Neutral Negative

-The music in the game starts off as acceptable but quickly becomes repetitive and irritating, leading many players to prefer their own playlists instead.
+The music in the game is initially acceptable but becomes repetitive and annoying over time, leading many players to switch to their own playlists.

 • “The music is okay at first, but the more you listen to it, the more it gets annoying.
-Trust me, you'll end up changing to your own music instead of listening to this.”
+Trust me, you will switch to your own music instead of listening to this.”

 • character development